US VP Harris embraces new attack role, draws fresh Republican fire | Politics

 Harris, who was more popular than Biden with women, young voters and even some Republicans when he picked her as his vice presidential running mate, has seen her ratings sag in office under a firehose of criticism from conservative media outlets and a portfolio that included the intractable U.S. issue of immigration.
 Some Democrats say she hasn't stepping up forcefully enough, or taken burdens off the President's shoulders.
 Since the Supreme Court overturned Roe vs Wade last year, though Harris has become increasingly vocal.

-“She does better on subject matters and audiences she is comfortable with.
-Given the portfolio she was handed early on – and the challenges it represented – it’s simple campaign management to get her out front of friendly audiences where she can get some of her mojo back,” said an adviser at the Democratic National Committee.
-Longtime Harris supporters are feeling the difference.
+"She does better on subject matters and audiences she is comfortable with.
+Given the portfolio she was handed early on – and the challenges it represented – it's simple campaign management to get her out front of friendly audiences where she can get some of her mojo back," said an adviser at the Democratic National Committee.
+(Reporting By Jarrett Renshaw; Editing by Heather Timmons and Alistair Bell)

-"I am getting much more emails and direct outreach to keep me updated on what she's doing, including transcripts.
-It was zero for a while, so it’s a great to see that level increase," said Bruce Thompson, a North Carolina attorney and early supporter of Harris in 2020

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)